 The fall’s most defining feature, however, lies at its base.
 There, the falls empty into the sea at Little Dunn’s River Beach, making Dunn’s River Falls one of the few travertine waterfalls in the entire world.
 Let's dive in!

 What happened to Sandals Dunn's River?
-Sandals Dunn's River returns to the Sandals family and is set to reopen its doors on May 24th, 2023.
-This incredible property will be taken to the next level of luxury and the cascading waters of Dunn's River will be flowing throughout this remarkable all-inclusive resort.
+Sandals Dunn's River returned to the Sandals family and reopened its doors on May 24th, 2023.
+This incredible property has taken luxury to the next level and the cascading waters of Dunn's River flow throughout this remarkable all-inclusive resort.

 In this article on the Sandals Blog: